Welcome and Opening Keynote

 Asset Decision Framework for Optimal Value

 Nigel D'Souza—P.Eng.—has a career spanning private and public sector operations and corporate leadership.
-As the manager of corporate asset and maintenance management at the Ontario Clean Water Agency, Nigel led program development and implementation, which includes more than 450 facilities, making it the largest water and wastewater service provider in Canada.
+Nigel led program development and operation of the asset and maintenance management program for Ontario's provincial crown water utility (the largest water and wastewater operator in Canada).
 Currently, Nigel is the manager of facilities services for the Simcoe Muskoka Catholic District School Board.
 With more than a decade of leading asset and maintenance management practices, Nigel continues to raise awareness and recognition of this field and continues to serve on the PEMAC Board of Directors.

 Asset Information Has Value - It's Worth Managing As An Asset

 Chris Murphy—CRL, CAMA, CPE—has more than 30 years of experience in plant maintenance, reliability, and comprehensive asset information in heavy industry, including power generation, oil & gas, logistics, mining, and smelting.
 Chris has experience working with tradespeople, engineering, IT, and related management and support roles.
 He has a certificate in asset management from the IAM, and is a Red Seal Journeyman Millwright.
-Chris has managed many CMMS data build and conversion projects, encompassing complete asset information lifecycle requirements for both greenfield mega-projects and brownfield operations.
-Currently, Chris provides both strategic and tactical leadership as a board director for PEMAC, charged with establishing an asset management and maintenance competency framework and serving on numerous committees—local, national, and international—with the GFMAM.
+Chris has managed many CMMS data build and conversion projects, encompassing complete asset information lifecycle requirements for both large greenfield projects and brownfield operations.
+Currently, Chris provides both strategic and tactical leadership as a board director for PEMAC serving on numerous committees—local, national, and international—with the GFMAM.

 Maintenance Strategy Optimization – From the Bottom Up!

 Asset Management Office Operations Lead, Nova Scotia Power